5up3rc/nfr/README.md

 ```

 ## Monitoring scope
 Use directives within `/etc/nfr/scope.yml` to define the monitoring scope.
 You can find an example [`scope.yml`](https://github.com/alphasoc/nfr/blob/master/scope.yml) file in the repository's root directory.
-DNS requests from the IP ranges within scope will be processed by the AlphaSOC DNS Analytics API, and domains that are whitelisted (e.g. internal trusted domains) will be ignored.
+DNS requests from the IP ranges within scope will be processed by the AlphaSOC Analytics Engine, and domains that are whitelisted (e.g. internal trusted domains) will be ignored.
 Adjust `scope.yml` to define the networks and systems that you wish to monitor, and the events to discard, e.g.

 ```
 groups: